agi-brain/xuance/docs/source/documents/api/policies/gaussian.rst

 .. py:class::
   xuance.tensorflow.policies.gaussian.ActorNet(state_dim, action_dim, hidden_sizes, normalize, initialize, activation, device)

+  The ActorNet is designed for policies that model continuous action spaces using a Gaussian distribution.
+  The mean and standard deviation are learned from the input state, and the resulting distribution is used to sample actions during training.

   :param state_dim: The dimension of the input state.
   :type state_dim: int